centrifuge/documentation/docs/tinlake/contracts/contracts.md

 ### Shelf
 The `Shelf` is the main contract handling custody of the NFT and allowing the borrower to borrow and repay.

 It depends on other contracts for certain parts of the logic.
-These contracts can be customized to fit a deployment's needs:
+These contracts can be customized to fit a deployment's needs:\
-1) Pile: keeps track of the outstanding debt per loan
+1) Pile: keeps track of the outstanding debt per loan\
 2) Ceiling: this module can be used to control when and how much may be borrowed/repaid per loan and wh.

 It also allows for the collector to `seize` bad loans (take the NFT away from the borrower).

 #### `issue(address registry, uint token)`
 Issue a loan for the specified collateral NFT (registry address & token).
 Internally calls `Title` to issue a loan NFT into the sender's account.
+Only successful if sender is also the owner of the collateral NFT.

 The Shelf keeps track of NFTs already linked to a loan and ensures no two loans for one collateral NFT can be created.
 If there is a previous loan open for an NFT, the method `close` needs to be called.